UK passes 100,000 coronavirus deaths as outbreak still rages

 In part, Britain has suffered because of longstanding factors such as high levels of conditions including obesity and heart disease, a large gap between rich and poor and London’s status as a global crossroads.

 But decisions during the pandemic also played a part.
-Prime Minister Boris Johnson’s Conservative government is accused by many scientists of waiting too long to impose a lockdown in March as infections were rising exponentially.
+Johnson’s Conservative government is accused by many scientists of waiting too long to impose a lockdown in March as infections were rising exponentially.
 Leading epidemiologists say acting a week sooner might have cut the death toll in half.

 As in other European countries, cases fell in the summer, then took off again.
 A more transmissible variant identified in southeast England helped push infections to new highs, and brought a new lockdown, even as a nationwide vaccination campaign began.